 We currently have 10 acres of Burgundy Pearl Cherries and 10 acres of Ebony Cherries.
 Both varietals are extremely large sweet cherries that are rare in WA.
 Our cherries were planted in 2016 and growing strong.

 We planted multiple varieties of hops in 2018 to field test our location.
-The results were great and we will be expanding with Chinook, Comet, Cascade, and Centennial hops in 2019.
+The results were great and we continue to expand with Chinook, Comet, Cascade, and Centennial hops.

 We have had Alfalfa on the property for over 20 years.
 We have been letting the land come back after the fires to ensure a nutrient rich soil.
 We will be re-engaging 10-20 acres of Alfalfa farming in 2019 and expand from there.

 In 2018, we rolled out our first hydroponic green house to grow vegetables with 3 different methods.
 We will continue adding more green houses with more vegetables and herbs, including starter plants for our outdoor crops.

 In 2020, we successfully launched our first pumpkin patch with neighboring varieties of squash.
 We saw great results and will continue to expand on those crops as we move forward.